-- Managing the Parish Council finances, the current budget being just over £100,000 per annnum.
+- Managing the Parish Council finances, the current budget being just over £180,000 per annum.

 - Liaising with other Authorities and their Councillors, including the County and District Council, to report issues and lobby for the maintenance and improvement of services provided by these Authorities in Sherburn.
 This includes, in relation to the County Council, highway maintenance, social services and education and in relation to the District Council, planning, housing and refuse collection.

 The Parish Council is also committed to improving village facilities on Parish land and encouraging other groups and individuals to improve facilities they manage.
-Over the last eight years we have worked to enhance our open spaces, with the all weather pitch at the Fairway, three new play areas, and the adventure play area and skate park at Eversley Park.
-We have supported the Friday Youth drop in at Eversley Park, and given financial support to local sports clubs, the Gala Committee, the Scouts, and the Informer Community Association Newsletter, amongst others.
+Over the pas few years we have worked to enhance our open spaces, with the all weather pitch at the Fairway, three play areas, and the adventure play area and skate park at Eversley Park.
+We give financial support to local clubs and organisations.

 In response, we currently have a group of Councillors and residents working up a package for cosmetic improvements to the village centre, including the Council land by the library, and we are working with the High School investigating ways that school facilities, including the pool, can be opened up to the wider community.
 We will continue to monitor the housing situation and seek to ensure that any developers of housing built in Sherburn provide adequate financial contributions to improve services and facilities, including sports, leisure and youth facilities.
 We will lobby for adequate infrastructure, including improvements to the services and facilities at our railway stations.